This chapter describes the security/safety mechanisms that are implemented in

 lnd's main data directory being written to a network drive without

-lnd's main data directory between different operating systems/
+lnd's main data directory between different operating systems/architectures.

 lnd's main data directory on an Solid State Drive (SSD) of a reliable manufacturer.
 An alternative or extension to that is to use a replicated disk setup.
 Making sure a power failure does not interrupt the node by running a UPS ( uninterruptible power supply) might also make sense depending on the reliability of the local power grid and the amount of funds at stake.